-Feeling uptight?
-Meaning, are your shoulders scrunched up by your ears and squeezed tight in?
+Meaning, are your shoulders scrunched up by your ears and squeezed in tight?

-This is a protective shape the body takes, almost in an effort to “hold it together” and “keep your head on straight” amidst stressful circumstances.
+This is a protective shape the body takes, almost in an effort to “hold it together” and “keep your head on straight” amidst life stressors.

-And overtime it can become a habitual posture that may have you feeling like you’re literally carrying the weight of the world on your back.
+But overtime it can become a habitual posture that can leave you feeling like you’re carrying the weight of the world on your back.